Saint Teresa Benedicta of the Cross

 Born into a prominent Jewish family in Breslau, Germany—now Wroclaw, Poland—Edith abandoned Judaism in her teens.
 As a student at the University of Göttingen, she became fascinated by phenomenology, an approach to philosophy.
 Excelling as a protégé of Edmund Husserl, one of the leading phenomenologists, Edith earned a doctorate in philosophy in 1916.
 She continued as a university teacher until 1922 when she moved to a Dominican school in Speyer; her appointment as lecturer at the Educational Institute of Munich ended under pressure from the Nazis.

-After living for four years in the Cologne Carmel, Sr. Teresa Benedicta moved to the Carmelite monastery in Echt, Netherlands, in 1938.
+After living for four years in the Cologne Carmel, Sister Teresa Benedicta moved to the Carmelite monastery in Echt, Netherlands, in 1938.
 The Nazis occupied that country in 1940.
 In retaliation for being denounced by the Dutch bishops, the Nazis arrested all Dutch Jews who had become Christians.
 Teresa Benedicta and her sister Rosa, also a Catholic, died in a gas chamber in Auschwitz on August 9, 1942.

 Pope John Paul II beatified Teresa Benedicta of the Cross in 1987, and canonized her 12 years later.

 The writings of Edith Stein fill 17 volumes, many of which have been translated into English.
 A woman of integrity, she followed the truth wherever it led her.
 After becoming a Catholic, Edith continued to honor her mother’s Jewish faith.
 Sister Josephine Koeppel, O.C.D. , translator of several of Edith’s books, sums up this saint with the phrase, “Learn to live at God’s hands.”